zichongkao/zichongkao.github.io/_posts/2018-08-26-Papers-For-A-Second-Pass-At-Statistics.md

 ## Questions
  - How can we improve hypothesis testing to take into account seasonality effects present in the responses of the control and treatment groups of an experiment?
  - During data analysis, one often has to decide on the most informative ways to segment the dataset.
 What is a good measure of high-signal segmentation?
 Can we apply information theory concepts like mutual information?
 What about machine learning classification?
 What if we need confidence intervals around these metrics?
  - Why is it when we use the sample variance to estimate the population variance, we need to renormalize by n/n-1?
-(See [Bassel's Correction](https://en.wikipedia.org/wiki/Bessel%27s_correction))
+(See [Bassel's Correction](https://en.wikipedia.org/wiki/Bessel%27s_correction)) <a href="https://stats.stackexchange.com/q/87422">This</a> and <a href='https://stats.stackexchange.com/q/3932'>this</a> are halfway good answers.
  - What is it about statistics that makes it (seem?) so much harder to learn than, say, Physics?

 <br />